Wondering which countries are your safest bet for a potential move abroad?

-That’s why I’m drawing on Global Peace Index data for this article, as it’s one of the most comprehensive sources available.
+For this article, I also draw on data from the latest Global Peace Index – one of the most comprehensive sources available.

-What is the safest place to live in the world?
+Iceland is the safest place to live in the world.

-The Institute for Economics and Peace (IEP) releases its Global Peace Index every year (We’ll update this article once the latest 2023 index gets released).
+The Institute for Economics and Peace (IEP) releases its Global Peace Index every year.
+The latest edition was released on June 29, 2023.

 The Global Peace Index ranks 163 countries on their levels of peacefulness.